rik-degraaff/Subluminal/docs/project_diary.md

     - SON
     - GameStateDelta
     - Graph
-- After milestone 3, we are probably going to unit-test some of the messages to make sure that they are parsed correctly.
+- After milestone 3, we are going to unit-test some of the messages to make sure that they are parsed correctly.

 ### Wednesday, April 4th, 2018
 - A game store will store the the game state.